 The cost is $25 and covers any and all dates you choose to attend.
 Childcare is provided with advanced notice.
-The dates are October 26, January 25, February 22, March 22, April 26, and May 24.
+The dates are February 22 (Speakers TBD), March 22 (Speakers: John and Paula Trusela; Topic: Managing Your Finances Together), April 26 (Speaker: Fr.
+Tony Vilano), and May 24 (Speakers TBD).
 We will begin at 6:30 pm each of these nights in the Emmaus Room with social gathering time, an approximately 20-minute talk, and then an offsite date.

 Please register online at https://connectnowgiving.parishsoft.com/f/f2?formid=2570a9fb-c0d9-474c-87e4-804e2ae029de.

 Questions?
 Please contact Jessica Kozak at 732-539-5396.